alextes/knowledge/simplicity.md

 ## How to we design simple things
 Abstract for simplicity.
 Draw away complexity.
 Works by breaking up without complecting.
 How?
 Ask and don't complect what, who, how, when, where, why.

+There is really too much to be said here.
+WIP.
+I'll have to revisit.
+So many great ideas.
+I'm x_x .

+When you have an orderable, of course you don't explain how to order it.
+Duh.
+Now you're complecting what with how.
+You explain what the order of something is.
+Alphabetical by ASCII charcode.
+Not how to sort it.

 ## Conclusions

 ### Limiting complexity through choice